Our Policy Agenda

 Phoenix Zones Initiative envisions that public policies, institutions, and practices can become socially, environmentally, and economically just, and that they can uplift the most vulnerable.

 Accordingly, Phoenix Zones Initiative campaigns for public policy that is inclusive, evidence-based, and catalytic.
 Our primary objective is to highlight the indelible links between the rights, health, and wellbeing of people, animals, and the planet by advocating for synergistic policy solutions.
-We lead, build, and work with coalitions to eradicate the oppression of the least-empowered individuals and of populations who have been systematically harmed by privileged industries.
+We lead, build, and work with coalitions to uplift the least-empowered individuals and populations.

 I cannot afford the luxury of fighting one form of oppression only.
 I cannot afford to believe that freedom from intolerance is the right of only one particular group.
 And I cannot afford to choose between the fronts upon which I must battle these forces of discrimination, wherever they appear to destroy me.
 And when they appear to destroy me, it will not be long before they appear to destroy you.—Audre Lorde